renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

-# Step 2 : Alignment
+# Step 2: Alignment

 * open the "pp_align.config" file and make the changes for this data -> I am configuring it based on the results from the sequence company

 * create the folder -> dewlapSB
-* copy the folder popoolation2_1201 from /home/ariasc/programs/popoolation to your folder (do for the first time)
+* copy the folder popoolation2_1201 from /home/ariasc/programs/popoolation to your folder (do this for the first time)
 * download samblaster from "git clone git://github.com/GregoryFaust/samblaster.git" (do this for the first time)
 * HELP: install conda -  https://confluence.si.edu/display/HPC/Conda+tutorial (install R packages and everything else) (do this for the first time)

-* File samplelist.txt = the file with the fastq files divided by population (solid or bicolor).
+* File samplelist.txt = the file with the fastq files divided by morph (solid or bicolor).

 	* 1 JOB: pp_align.job